John Vartan: Business career

-Vartan became an expert in developing relatively inexpensive office buildings that helped spur widespread development in the greater Harrisburg area.
-While other developers shunned the area, Vartan actively capitalized on its low land prices.
+Vartan became an expert in developing relatively inexpensive office buildings that helped spur development in the greater Harrisburg area.
+Vartan capitalized on its low land prices.
 Often allied with Harrisburg Mayor Stephen R. Reed, Vartan helped change downtown Harrisburg by acquiring substandard residences and businesses, and constructing new office buildings in their stead.
-Although he did not achieve everything that he sought out to do, his achievements changed the public's perception of Harrisburg.

 Yet as Harrisburg developed, intense competition emerged.
-Faced with what he considered as unfair public subsidization and favoritism to competitors, Vartan was never hesitant in filing lawsuits against both competitors and local governments, and he won most of the time.
-His life was, however, marred with serious obstacles.
+Faced with what he considered as unfair public subsidization and favoritism to competitors, Vartan was never hesitant in filing lawsuits against both competitors and local governments.
 At one point, his ambitious development plans aroused so much community opposition that he threatened to leave Harrisburg.
-A "Committee to Keep John Vartan in Harrisburg" was quickly formed, and succeeded in persuading him to stay put.
+A "Committee to Keep John Vartan in Harrisburg" was formed, and persuadedhim to stay put.